 Once upon a time a young girl was flipping through a catalog that might as well have been a magazine to her.
 She eyed each piece of clothing secretly wishing she would receive one of the pieces as a birthday or Christmas gift.
 The style of the shirts, skirts, and dresses was vastly different than clothes found at the JcPenny in the neighboring town.
 That catalog was a Delia’s catalog and that girl was me.

-Growing up in a small community meant all clothes shopping happened out of town.
-The majority of it happened in the nearby town and occasionally in the city approximately 4 hours away.
-The nearby town mall had a Wal-Mart, K-Mart, JcPenny, and a Millers Outpost.
+Growing up in the small community of Window Rock meant that the majority of the clothes shopping happened in the nearby town Gallup and occasionally in the nearest city, Albuquerque NM, approximately 4 hours away.
+Gallup had a Wal-Mart and the mall had a K-Mart, JcPenny, and a Millers Outpost.
 None of my clothes came from Millers Outpost until the last couple of years in high school.
 But somehow in the eighth grade I ended up with a Delia’s catalog wishing for those clothes.
 I once tried to order clothing by mail (to think you used to have to call in an order to order by mail!) but sadly realized they did not carry my size.
 Even still I held on to those catalogs flipping through the pages and wishing.

 “Redstreak” refers to the clan I am born for.
 In the Dine’ (Navajo) way a person identifies themselves based on their clans, the lineage of their parents.
-The clan I am born for (my father’s clan) is Deeschii’nii, Start of the Redstreaked People.
-“Redstreak” honors where I come from, something that lives within me and I will not forget.
+The clan I am born for (my father’s clan) is Deeschii’nii, Start of the Redstreak People.
+“Redstreak” honors where I come from and my culture as a Diné woman, something that lives within me and I will not forget.
 Everything I do in life reflects my upbringing.
 Red streak also refers to one of my favorite hairstyles, streaks of red highlights flowing through my almost jet black hair.

-My goal is to blog at least twice a week.
-I hope you’ll subscribe to my blog, add it to your RSS feed, follow me on WordPress, or bookmark my page and come to read my posts.
+I hope you’ll subscribe to my blog, add it to your RSS feed, follow me on WordPress, or bookmark my page and come read my posts.
 If you have suggestions on a topic you’d like to read me cover I’d love to consider it!
 Just send me a message, or post a comment on my blog.

 Thanks for being a part of my blogging journey.
 See you around!